Phase 40 Funding Announced

-Washington County will receive a jurisdictional allocation of $101,793 for Phase 39 and $314,617 for the American Rescue Plan Act (ARPAR) process under the Emergency Food and Shelter Program (EFSP) announced on Thursday, March 10, 2022.
+Washington County will receive a jurisdictional allocation of $110,182 for Phase 40 under the Emergency Food and Shelter Program (EFSP) announced on Friday, October 21, 2022.

 The selection was made by a National Board that is chaired by the U.S. Department of Homeland Security's Federal Emergency Management Agency and consists of representatives from American Red Cross; Catholic Charities, USA; National Council of the Churches of Christ in the USA; The Jewish Federations of North America, The Salvation Army; and, United Way Worldwide.
 The Local Board was charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.